riyakadam1702/SQL_Unicorn_Company_Analysis/Solution1.md

 ### 💡 Insight

 These companies are **exceptional outliers** within their industries, with valuations significantly surpassing their peers.
-Bytedance and Stripe, for example, are valued at over **20×** the average in their sectors, indicating either massive market leadership, disruptive innovation, or unique investor confidence.
+Bytedance and SpaceX, for example, are valued at over **20×** the average in their sectors, indicating either massive market leadership, disruptive innovation, or unique investor confidence.